rachurion/html-css-git-exercises/readme.md

 ### Fork and clone this repository

 First, you need to create your own copy of these exercises.
 We call this a "fork".
 Follow these steps to create your fork.
+In case you do not have a Github account, you should create one in [GitHub](https://github.com/)

+Alternatively, you can also download this code.

 ![Screenshot showing the fork button in GitHub](/images/fork-start.png)